 DIT can provide direct assistance with the preparation of any initiative.
 A member of the Enterprise Architecture team will be assigned to assist in the development of the initiative and ensure that all the necessary information required by the ISIP Governance Committee is provided.

-View the latest Initiatives and Strategy Implementation Plan (ISIP) and Schedule
+View the latest Technology Initiatives (TI) and Schedule

 View the Project Resource Cost model